 Programs for a certificate in hospitality management online include event planning, meeting coordinator, tourism management, and hospitality entrepreneurship.
 These certificate programs expand a resume and offer more expertise in the industry.

 Scholarships for hospitality management and culinary arts make it easier for a student to pay his or her tuition.
 Scholarship money, unlike college loans, are not repayable and can offset the cost of both an in-person and online degree programs.
 Scholarships for tourism and hospitality programs may require the student meet certain conditions.
 For instance, scholarships for hospitality majors could have a clause that requires the graduate to work for a company upon graduation.
-The student may also need to fall into certain demographics.
-For instance, culinary arts and hospitality management scholarships may be awarded to those from financially disadvantaged backgrounds.
+The student may also need to fall into certain demographics for any financial aid.
+For instance, some scholarships may be awarded to those from financially disadvantaged backgrounds.

 Hospitality scholarships for college students include:

-The following are just a few examples of scholarships for hospitality management majors.
-There are countless offerings from colleges, professional organizations, and private businesses.
+The following are just a few examples of financial aid scholarships for hospitality and culinary majors.
+There are countless offerings from colleges, professional organizations, and private businesses for online students too.